SIMTUGZ/Learning-c/Test Your Programming Skills/LEVEL 1/README.md

 the amount he received per hour.
 Print ID and salary (with two decimal places) of the employee for a particular month.

+### Sample Input

        Input ID Number: 24241242
        Input work hours: 8
        Input salary: 2
        Employees ID:  24241242
        Salary = Php 496.00

+4. Write a C program that calculates the Euclidean distance between two points in a 2D plane.

+- The program should prompt the user to input the coordinates \(X_1, Y_1\) and \(X_2, Y_2\).
+- It should then compute the distance using the formula:
+- Finally, display the result with two decimal places.

+### Sample Input

+       Input X1: 2
+       Input Y1: 3
+       Input X2: 5
+       Input Y2: 7

+### Expected Output

+The distance of two points is 5.00